jackiecstro/jackiecstro/README.md

   <img src="https://img.shields.io/badge/Shiny-9932CC?style=for-the-badge&logo=rstudio&logoColor=white" alt="Shiny"/>
   <img src="https://img.shields.io/badge/Excel-228B22?style=for-the-badge&logo=microsoft-excel&logoColor=white" alt="Excel"/>
 </p>

+Hi, I’m Jackelyn Castro — a recent graduate from the University of Virginia with a B.S. in Applied Statistics and a minor in Sociology.
+I’m passionate about using data to understand complex social issues and help create more equitable, inclusive systems.

+🔍 I love working on projects that combine:

+Data science + social impact

+Research + communication

+Analytics + storytelling

+My Career Interests are...

+Data analysis / research role

+Social science + policy analytics

+Public interest tech / mission-driven organizations

 <!---
 jackiecstro/jackiecstro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.